 - You enrolled in a Blue Shield Medicare Advantage Plan, and Blue Shield either:

 - You are no longer eligible for Medi-Cal benefits.

 - Birthday Rule

 Get more detail at:

-Scroll down for our cut & paste of the ACTUAL CA Law
+On some pages you can Scroll down for our cut & paste of the ACTUAL CA Law

 (1) An individual enrolled in Medicare Part B is entitled to open enrollment described in this section for six months following: